AequilibraE/aequilibrae/docs/source/index.rst

    Nitty-Gritty
    ^^^^^^^^^^^^^^^

-   New to AequilibraE?
-Check out the getting started guides.
+   Looking for something more than using the software?
+Check out the development info.

    +++